 This pay factor analyzes external issues related to the position which may warrant higher salaries being paid either to new hires or to existing staff.
 It includes the current dynamic market for the specific position and industry.
 Situations like special assignments and geographic factors are also addressed under this pay factor.
-Geographic differentials affecting the entire salary range should be considered under § 6.3 of this Policy below.
-Special assignment pay or acting pay should be considered under §§ 6.4 and 6.5 of this Policy below.
+Geographic differentials affecting the entire salary range should be considered under the separate Geographic Differential Policy.

-§ 3.3(c) Step Three: Measure Against the Quartile Descriptions confirm that the qualifications and capabilities listed in the relevant quartile description match the hiring process documentation for the candidate.
+§ 3.3(c) Step Three: Measure Against the Quartile Descriptions

+After any adjustments from application of the pay factors, the next step is to review the description for the quartile that contains the agency's proposed salary.
+(The quartile descriptions are listed above in § 1.5 of this Policy.)
+At this stage, agency staff should confirm that the qualifications and capabilities listed in the relevant quartile description match the hiring process documentation for the candidate.
 (For new hires, this documentation would include the application.
 For existing employees receiving a salary increase, this documentation would include all the material the agency has generated to establish why the employee's salary should be increased.)